 It's 12.5" high by 17" wide by 19" deep.
 That depth is from front to back.
 The fan is in the back, so you'll need a couple of inches of space for air flow.
 And you'll be loading the trays from the front, so you need plenty of space for maneuvering.

-One major difference between the Excalibur and the other two brands is that the fan and heater are located in the back of the unit.
+One major difference between the Excalibur and the stackable models is that the fan and heater are located in the back of the unit.
 A large 7-inch fan draws in air from the back and distributes the heated air evenly throughout the interior.

 Because of this design, you don't need to shift trays up and down to achieve even drying.